JUkhan/Orbit/README.md

 # Orbit

-Orbit is a redux middleware that allows you to subscribe to effects based on action, and it also works like a redux-thunk for the effects inside the creatReducer() function.
+Orbit is a redux middleware that allows you to subscribe to effects based on action, and it works like a redux-thunk for the effects that pass to the createState() function.
+Orbit makes it fun to use Redux, Actions and Side Effects.

 ## Installation